Introduction to C

 Characteristics of C

-As we learned about Introduction to C in the above section here are the main characteristics of the C language include
+Here are the main characteristics of the C language, include

 - Low-level memory access: The lightweight programming language requires a low level of memory access and hence is a good fit for system programming.